Angelo Allegri

+He played college basketball for the UNC Greensboro Spartans taking them to the southern conference winning the championship later transferring to Eastern Washington Eagles leading them on a 18 game winning streak breaking Big Sky record also leading his team to win the Eastern conference.
+Two time conference champion.

 High school career

 Allegri was raised in Kansas City, Missouri.
 He originally attended Center High School.
 He later transferred to St. Thomas Aquinas High School in Overland Park, Kansas ahead of his Junior year, and spent a postgraduate year at Link Year Prep in Branson, Missouri.

 College career

 Allegri began his collegiate career with the UNC Greensboro Spartans where he averaged 7.9 points and 4.1 rebounds during his three seasons with the team.
 After the departure of Spartans head coach Wes Miller, Allegri transferred to the Eastern Washington Eagles in 2021.
 He played two seasons for the Eagles and was selected to the All-Big Sky Conference first-team in 2023.

 Professional career

 Allegri worked out for the Charlotte Hornets on May 2, 2023, and suffered a foot injury the day afterwards which limited him to the one workout.
 After going undrafted on the 2023 NBA draft, he joined the Hornets for the 2023 NBA Summer League and on September 5, Allegri signed with them.
 However, he was waived on September 29, and on October 29, he signed with the Greensboro Swarm, the Hornets' NBA G League affiliate.

 On June 18, 2024, Allegri signed with Telekom Baskets Bonn of the Basketball Bundesliga.